 We are often asked about business loans, and it’s certain that the world of Business finance is full of jargon.
 We’re here not only to help you get the right finance for your situation but to also help you understand a bit more about the world of finance.
 Below we explain the difference between; a Business loan, Commercial loan, and Line of Credit.

-Commercial loans provide the finance for the purchase of a commercial property, commercial property development or business purchase.
+Commercial loans provide finance for the purchase of a commercial property, commercial property development or business purchases.

 Commercial loans are secured either by residential or commercial property.
 With larger corporate borrowers, lenders can rely purely on the assets of the company as loan security eg trade debtors.